johnv02139/sanka/README.md

 the compiler evaluates the type of the RHS, and that is the type of `x`.
 Then, it is a compile error for `x` to be used as any other type.

+_[jv] I might say "expose" rather than "export".
+And I'd prefer it to **only** be done on methods, rather than ever on the whole class_

 ## Open Questions